About the New York City Feral Cat Initiative

 The NYCFCI's mission is to raise awareness about the thousands of feral and stray cats (which collectively we refer to as community cats) living outdoors throughout NYC's five boroughs, and to offer solutions to prevent the number of homeless cats from increasing and to successfully manage existing colonies.

-Towards this end, we provide advice to the general public and TNR caretakers by phone and e-mail; feline educational information via our website, e-newsletter, and printed materials; community outreach and education, including training workshops in bottle-feeding and taming feral kittens; free equipment loans; transport of traps to and from TNR sites and transport of cats to and from spay/neuter appointments; cat food and straw giveaways, and limited hands-on TNR assistance.
-We encourage people who feed and care about the cats to learn how to help them by completing a TNR Certification Workshop.
-In-person certification workshops are offered on a regular basis in all five boroughs by Neighborhood Cats, and an online certification course is offered by Humane Society University, a program of The Humane Society of the United States (HSUS).
-To date, more than 4,000 individuals have taken these workshops!
+Towards this end, we provide advice to the general public and Certified TNR Caretakers by phone and e-mail; feline educational information via our website, printed materials, and monthly TNR Caretaker Update; community outreach and education, including training workshops in bottle-feeding and taming feral kittens; free equipment loans; transport of traps to and from TNR sites and transport of cats to and from spay/neuter appointments; cat food and straw giveaways, and limited hands-on TNR assistance.
+We encourage people who feed and care about the cats to learn how to help them by completing a TNR certification workshop.
+In-person certification workshops are offered on a regular basis in all five boroughs, and an online certification webinar is also available for those who can't attend in-person.

 What Are Feral Cats and Where Do They Come From?